TexasGray CountyBail & Release

 • Typical Processing Time at Gray Jail: Generally, it takes between 2-8 hours to be released after bail has been posted.
 This time is needed for the jail staff to process the paperwork, verify the bail payment, and complete the release procedures.

-• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 AM - 5 PM) may expedite the release process, as more staff are available to handle the paperwork.
-Posting bail on weekends or holidays may take longer.
+• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday) can often expedite the release process, as court staff and other relevant personnel are readily available.

 What Happens After Posting Bail